How to Purl Stitch a Beginner Knitting Tutorial

 Learn how to purl stitch in knitting.
 This step by step tutorial includes pictures and a video of how to knit a purl stitch.

 A purl is one of the basic stitches in knitting.
+The purl is the opposite of a knit stitch.

 Another one of my favorite things about knitting is that the back of a knit stitch is a purl stitch and vice versa.